About me

 Saber is available on all major platforms; find out more at saber.adil.hanney.org or on GitHub.

 I designed this to be a simple, easy, satisfying game to play.
 I often like to have something to do with my hands while I'm focusing on something else, and I find that games like this are perfect for that.
-The music is disabled by default, and the only ads in the app are a banner at the bottom of the screen, which I find is a good compromise between monetisation and user experience.
+The music is disabled by default and there are no ads (anymore).

 Ricochlime is available on all major platforms and online.
 View more on GitHub.